 Police investigating human skull, bones found in Shawsheen area

 Feb.
-24—Police officers were in Andover Thursday morning looking for information about human remains found on Monday, wrote Carrie Kimball, spokesperson for Essex County District Attorney Jonathan Blodgett, in a statement.
+24—ANDOVER — Police officers were in Andover Thursday morning looking for information about human remains found on Monday, wrote Carrie Kimball, spokesperson for Essex County District Attorney Jonathan Blodgett, in a statement.

 Police, including the Essex State Police Detective Unit, Andover Police and Massachusetts State Police Crime Scene Services were searching for the information just off of the Routes 28 exit off Interstate 495, which leads into Andover near Shawsheen Village.